ArunGovindM10925/amfoss-tasks/introspection/README.md

 1. My goal is to become a software engineer.
 For that to happen, I am willing and determined to anything which will lead me to its path.

-2. I plan to expand my knowledge in programming by practising my competitive programming skills and become one step closer to reach my goal.
+2. I plan to expand my knowledge in programming by practising my competitive programming skills and become closer to reach my goal.

 3. After I join the club, I will take part in all the activities that take part in the club.
 I am willing to help anyone who need a helping hand in the club.
 I will also try to do summer projects too.